b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

    :alt: interface_basic
    :scale: 50 %

-    1. Turn on/off image of sidebar.
+    1.Turn on/off image of sidebar.

-    2. Show minimum/maximum sidebar.
+    2.Show minimum/maximum sidebar.

-    3. Color option of web view.
+    3.Color option of web view.

-    4. The image of sidebar.
+    4.The image of sidebar.